o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/bundle-assets-for-release.md

 For Windows, when Asset Bundler saves your bundle, it appends `_pc` to the bundle's name.
 So you should now have an asset bundle, `game_pc.pak`.

 ### Create a bundle for engine assets

 Next, create a bundle for your project's engine assets.
+The *engine asset bundle* contains essential files needed to load and run the Game Launcher.

 #### Generate an asset list from default seed lists